In response to the Public Accounts Committee’s report on infrastructure investment, Angela Knight, Chief Executive of Energy UK said:

 Search news archive

-In response to today's announcement on energy costs, Energy UK said:
+In response to Ofgem's announcement asking suppliers to explain energy prices to customers, Energy UK said:

 “Wholesale energy is just one of a number of costs outside of an energy company’s control, which make up a household bill.
 All energy suppliers aim to hold costs as low as possible for as long as possible.
 There are now 24 domestic energy retailers in the UK.
 They buy gas and electricity months and even years in advance to smooth out the swings in the market.
 When wholesale prices fall it can take time for bills to catch up as the gas and power may have been bought at a higher price some time ago.

 Ofgem’s figures are estimates on earnings before tax and interest paid.
 The figures do not take into account the companies’ financing costs, the interest or the tax they are paying.
 More generally, the UK needs a healthy energy sector with companies that turn a profit.
 Profitability and investor confidence is vital at a time when the industry needs to attract a lot of investment, including up to £110bn in new electricity infrastructure between 2013 and 2020.